Harry Holiday

-Harry Holiday, Jr. (July 2, 1923 – February 16, 1999) was a world record holder in the backstroke at the University of Michigan in the 1940s and the president of steelmaker American Rolling Mill Co.
+Harry Holiday, Jr. (July 2, 1923 – February 16, 1999) was an American swimmer.
+He was the world record holder in the backstroke at the University of Michigan in the 1940s and the president of steelmaker American Rolling Mill Co.
 (Armco) from 1974 to 1986.

 Holiday was the NCAA backstroke champion in 1943 and 1947, won six NCAA swimming championships, and set seven world records and 18 American records.
 He missed the opportunity to compete in the Olympic games which were cancelled in 1940 and 1944 due to World War II.
 He was inducted into the University of Michigan Athletic Hall of Honor in 1981 and the International Swimming Hall of Fame in 1990.

 He worked for Armco from 1949 until his retirement in 1986.
 He was the company's president from 1974 to 1986, adding the title of chief executive officer in 1979 and chairman in 1982.

 Early years

-A native of Butler, Pennsylvania, Holiday trained with U-M swimming coach Matt Mann.
-While still in high school, Holiday attended Mann's summer camps north of Toronto.
-He enrolled at Michigan in 1941 and became eligible for the varsity swim team in 1943.
+A native of Butler, Pennsylvania, Holiday trained with the University of Michigan's Hall of Fame swimming coach Matt Mann, a British Empire Champion swimmer in his youth.
+While still in high school at Mercersburg Academy, Holiday attended Mann's Camp Chickope for several summers in Northern Ontario, near Burk's Falls, which focused on swimming skills.

+Mercersburg Academy

+In February 1941, coached by John Miller, he led the Mercersburg Academy swim team to victory against the Penn State Freshman and set a pool record in the 100-yard backstroke of 1:01.5.
+As a Senior in March 1941, earning the most creditable time of the meet, he led Mercersburg to their second U.S. Prep School Championship, swimming backstroke in a winning medley trio.
+Harry received the Vanderberg Trophy in his Senior year at Mercersburg for "exerting the best influence on the swimming team".
+Equally outstanding in academics, Holiday was one of only ten Mercersburg area preparatory students of the Class of 1941 initiated into the Cum Laude National Honor Society.

+Swimming for Michigan

+Holiday enrolled at Michigan in 1941 and became eligible for the varsity swim team in 1943.
 At the end of 1942, U-M swimming coach Mann predicted that his 18-year-old, 6’ 5” sophomore, Harry Holiday, would break every backstroke record.
 Mann said, "Holiday is the best the world has ever seen on his back and one of the finest of all time in the free-style."
 In an exhibition in late 1942, Holiday swam the 100-yard backstroke in 57 seconds, two-tenths of a second under the world record.
 In the 150-yard backstroke, he swam at 1:33 –- a full second under the NCAA record.
-Holiday had attended summer camps conducted by Mann in Canada for several years before enrolling at Michigan.
 In 1940, he finished second in the Canadian two-mile freestyle championship, 30 yards behind the winner, even though he swam backstroke the entire way.